FasterSpeeding/Yuyo/docs/usage/components.md

 ![select menu example](./images/select_menu_example.png)

-Select menus let users select between 0 to 25 options (dependent on how the bot conigured it).
+Select menus let users select between 0 to 25 options (dependent on how the bot configured it).
 These selections are communicated to the bot once the user has finished selecting options via and interaction and there's several different resources they can be selecting: